 Does your business need Network Access Control?
 10 questions to ask

-However, the question still remains, how do you know if your enterprise wireless network actually needs to implement network access control?
+The question still remains, how do you know if your enterprise wireless network actually needs to implement network access control?

 To help you make the right decision, here are 10 simple questions you need to ask yourself to determine if an NAC solution is right for your business or organization.